AnhDuc2000/test-jenkins/docs/upgrade/confluence-6.4.3/Implementation-Plan--Upgrading-Confluence-v6.4.3-and-MySql-DB-5.6.39.md

      ​	Contact Global Pass team to change the ACS URL and Entity ID back to previous setup, if issue

   2. Test and confirm everything is working fine.

-  **Enable the rsync script after the whole upgrade complete.

 ## 10. Coordination Needed